-IEFW wishes to offer to its customers a new service for the delivery/sale of goods subject or not to customs duties (alcohol, beer …) between European countries but also and especially outside of Europe.
+IEFW offers its customers a new service for the delivery/sale of goods subject or not to customs duties (alcohol, beer …) between European countries but also and especially outside of Europe.

 This service is called “Escrow account”.